 I typically do not offer weekend spots so that’s when I offer mini session events.
 I also make sure that my set ups for these events are pretty elaborate- far more styled than a standard photo session.

 Setting the Stage

-- Get creative– Your set doesn’t have to be specific to a time of year or holiday.
-Some of my best mini session events have come from just a creative idea that sounded like fun!
+Your set doesn’t have to be specific to a time of year or holiday.
+Yes, Christmas and Valentine’s Day are popular themes.
+But some of my most successful mini sessions have come from just a creative idea that sounded like fun!

-- Props- After deciding on a theme, begin creating a list of props you will want to have.
-All props need to serve a purpose and ideally should be something you can have your clients interact with, sit on, lean against, etc. all while tying into the theme you’ve set.
 Keep scale in mind!
-If you’re doing a lemonade stand, for instance, be sure the size of it is appropriate for the age group you are marketing this session to.
-If you have a tiny sized stand for little ones and book a family with middle school aged kids, this will no longer work.
+If you’re doing a lemonade stand, for instance, be sure the size of it is appropriate for the age group you are marketing to for this session.
+If you have a tiny stand for little ones and book a family with middle-school-aged kids, this will no longer work.

 Practice with Your Set